Topics Map > Campus Services > E-Learning > Kaltura

-End users have the ability to ingest/upload/create media using these methods, from the ADD NEW option on the dashboard:
+End users have the ability to create and upload media using these methods, from the ADD NEW option on the dashboard:

 - YouTube (Embed)- In order to provide a consistent look and feel, users have the option to embed YouTube videos in Kaltura.

-Once users’ media is in Kaltura, they have the option to organize it within various groups.
-Those groupings are as follows:
+Once users’ media is in Kaltura, they have the option to organize it into channels and playlists:

 - Channels - Channels are groupings consisting of media items.
 Channels owners cannot dictate the order in which media items in channels are displayed.
 Channels have aggregated analytics for all the media items contained within them.
 Channels can have various permissions that allow them to be viewed/updated by multiple individuals or groups.

 - Channel Playlists - The Channel Playlist feature allows Channel Managers to curate, organize and improve displayed featured content in their channels.
 If you're not sure whether you should use a regular playlist or a channel playlist see Kaltura - MediaSpace Regular Playlists compared to Channel Playlists (UW-Madison).

-After users have uploaded, created, and organized media items, they have multiple ways to share those items.
+After users have uploaded and organized media items, they have multiple ways to share those items.

 - Media Players - The player is the wrapper surrounding a media item that allows a viewer to interact with that media.
 It allows the viewer to play/pause, show captions, increase the playback rate, and change the video quality.
 There are multiple players to choose from when using the Embed and oEmbed methods for sharing media items.